paceaux/paceaux/README.md

 ### 👯 seeking collaborators for

+- Learning the difference between bro and bruh
 - helping [Methodius](https://github.com/paceaux/methodius) get better at identifying n-grams in non-western languages, like Arabic
 - helping Methodius do text edit distance analysis
 - getting [Isidore](https://github.com/paceaux/isidore) to do a better job at spotting verbs in English.

 ## 💬 Answered asks are&hellip;